 More isn’t always better.
 And that is abundantly clear when it comes to laundry detergent.
-Year after year, consumers spend more money than they need to on laundry detergents in the pursuit of cleaner and fresher clothes.
+Year after year, consumers spend more money than they need to on laundry detergents in the pursuit of cleaner, fresh-smelling clothes.
 Yet, more soap doesn’t mean cleaner clothes, and it could be doing damage to your washing machine.

-How Much Detergent Should You Use?
+How Much Laundry Detergent Should You Use?

-As an overall rule, when it comes to detergent use, it only takes approximately one tablespoon for a standard laundry load size.
+As an overall rule, 2 tablespoons is how much detergent you really need for a standard laundry load size.
 This is considerably less than the detergent amount implied by the soap companies when they give you the extra-large cap for measuring.

 What Happens When Too Much Detergent is Used?

 Using too much detergent in your washing machine can lead to many nuisances and the possibility of mechanical damage being done to the unit.
 Here are some common problems that result from using too much soap for your laundry: